Le Moyne Dolphins men's basketball: Steve Evans era (2000–2015)

 The Dolphins won their second straight game, a 72–68 upset at Assumption, ranked no. 21 in Division II, on December 6.
 Rob Thorpe led Le Moyne with 28 points, four assists, two rebounds and three steals.
-Jamie McArdle did not score but had six boards, two steals and an assist.
+Jamie McArdle had six boards, two steals and an assist for Le Moyne.

 The Dolphins played Nebraska Wesleyan in the opener of the South Padre Island Shootout, a four-team showcase event that included Le Moyne and three Division III clubs, in Los Fresnos, Texas on December 28.
 After falling behind by 14 points at the break, the Prairie Wolves scored the first six points of the second half to cut their deficit to eight points.
 Le Moyne responded with a 23–9 run and cruised to an 81–65 victory.
 Rob Thorpe led the Dolphins with 18 points and seven assists.
 Sid Pond had a double-double for Le Moyne with 11 points and 10 rebounds.
 Freshman Matt Cooper added 17 points, six rebounds, two assists and a block.
 The Dolphins shot 58% from the floor, while holding Nebraska Wesleyan to a 37% clip.
 The game was the first in program history Le Moyne played outside the Eastern Time Zone.

 The following evening, Jason Coleman scored 20 points, grabbed two rebounds and had three steals to lead the Dolphins to a 78–67 victory over Sewanee.
 Le Moyne was the only team in the South Padre Island Shootout to win both games they played.
 Rob Thorpe finished with seven points, four rebounds, six assists and a steal and was named the event's most valuable player.
 Brendan Bayly added 10 points, six boards, three blocks and a steal for the Dolphins, who improved to 5–5 on the season.

 The Dolphins hosted Massachusetts Lowell, ranked no. 14 in Division II, on January 6, 2004.
 By halftime, Le Moyne had built a 10-point lead that swelled to 15 points early in the second half.
 After Corey Smith hit a jump shot with 13:10 to play, the Dolphins had a 13-point lead.
 From that point, the River Hawks embarked on a 22–9 run, culminating with a buzzer-beating three-pointer by Elad Inbar that tied the score at 55.
 Le Moyne shot 0 for 13 from the floor during the run.
 Jamie McArdle's pass found Brendan Bayly, who made a layup and converted a three-point play, breaking a tie with 29.2 seconds left in overtime.
 The River Hawks missed four three-pointers on their final possession, and the Dolphins held on for a 61–58 victory.
 Rob Thorpe led the Dolphins with 16 points and five assists and added six rebounds, a block and an assist.
 Chris Henry scored four points, grabbed nine rebounds and had three steals and a block for Le Moyne, who evened their record at 6–6 overall and 4–4 in NE10 play.